mytechguyri/POCSAG-Local-Time/README.md

 So with the DAPNET RIC224 blocked, my pager only sees the one sent by me with the correct local time, and in the correct designated timeslot.

-If using the systemd.service file I've included, it won't start the application until the system time has been synchronized, so make sure you enable the systemd-time-wait-sync.service with 'sudo systemctl enable systemd-time-wait-sync.service'

 Enjoy
 73